The Evolution and Internal Structure of Neptunes and Sub-Neptunes: The importance of thermal conductivity in non-convective regions: Initial model

 \item Next, we relax the composition to $Z\low{bulk}=0.94$ using \verb|relax_initial_Z| to avoid convergence issues for planets with masses of $M\low{p}\lesssim 8$~M$_\oplus$.
-Ideally, one would set the metallicity in this step to the final central metallicity to ensure a consistent entropy, which is set in step \ref{item:StepEntropy}.
+Ideally, one would set the metallicity in this step to the final central metallicity to ensure a consistent entropy, which is set in \ref{item:StepEntropy}.
 However, this led to issues, which is why we set $Z\low{bulk}$ to a lower value.
-This is accounted for by setting a slightly higher entropy in step \ref{item:StepEntropy}.
+This is accounted for by setting a slightly higher entropy in \ref{item:StepEntropy}.
 The model is forced to follow the adiabat.

 \item Now we use the relax option \verb|relax_initial_mass| to shrink the current model down to its desired mass $M\low{p, i}$.
-This step can be difficult if $M\low{p, i}$ is relatively small.
-In this case either increasing the metallicity as described in \ref{item:StepZCore} can help or changing the energy state by setting a different flat entropy profile before this step as described \ref{item:StepEntropy}.
+This step can be difficult if $M\low{p, i}$ is low.
+In this case, increasing the metallicity as described in \ref{item:StepZCore} can help.
+Or before changing the mass one can set a different entropy profile as described in \ref{item:StepEntropy}.
 Again, we force the model to follow the adiabat.

 \item We set the initial energy budget, which we parametrize by the central specific entropy $s\low{center, i}$.
-Using the option \verb|relax_initial_entropy| MESA applies an extra specific heat $Q_l$ in each layer $l$ according to:
+Using the option \verb|relax_initial_entropy| MESA applies an extra specific heat $Q_l$ in each layer $l$ according to

 with $s_l$ being the current specific entropy, $E_l$ the current specific energy and $\tau\low{relax entropy}=1\E{-3}$ yr an relax timescale.
-Usually, the adiabat i.e. a constant entropy profile, agrees with the profile that is predicted by the mixing length theory.
+Usually, the adiabat, i.e., a constant entropy profile, agrees with the profile that is predicted by the mixing length theory.
 But especially for the outer parts the entropy profile can significantly deviate from an adiabat.
 This can lead to convergence issues where the solver reacts with rapidly changing profiles.
 We avoid this issue by forcing the model to follow the adiabatic gradient given by the EoS.
 The specific entropy depends on the metallicity, and our final composition profile features a central metallicity of $Z\low{int, i}=1$, which differs from the value set in step \ref{item:StepZCore}.
 As a result, in this step we assign a higher entropy such that the initial model after relaxing the composition has the desired entropy.